Carpal tunnel syndrome—prevention and treatment. Carpal tunnel syndrome - causes and symptoms, treatment and prevention of carpal tunnel syndrome

 Compresses

-One of the options for the composition for compresses:
+One of the composition options for compresses:

 • Dimexide – 60 ml;